pykong/YubiGuard/README.md

 - Triggering the script will unblock YubiKey.
 After activation of your YubiKey or after timeout, YubiKey output will again be blocked.

-Tested on:
+## Tested on:
 - Xubuntu 15.10 (Wily Werewolf)

-FAQ:
+## FAQ:
-Q: The LED of my YubiKey is still active.
+_Q:_ The LED of my YubiKey is still active.
 Does this mean the script is not working?
-A: No. LEDs will continue to blink, despite YubiKey output being blocked as intended.
+_A:_ No. LEDs will continue to blink, despite YubiKey output being blocked as intended.

-Known or potential bugs:
+## Known or potential bugs:
 - Script does not yet come with handling of exit procedure, hence any changes of xinput will remain after the script's execution.
 - Potentially adding USB devices or relocating them to a different port my change their xinput id, thereby rendering them potentially blocked.

-Planned:
+## To Do:
 - add panel icon to show activation status and allow switching ON/OFF via mouse click.